ska-telescope/developer.skatelescope.org/src/projects/create_new_project.rst

 One of the first choices when creating a new project is how to split the code into repositories.
 In a project such as SKA there is no strict rule that can be applied, and a degree of judgement is necessary from the developers.
+Too many repositories create an integration problem and are subject to difficult dependency management, whereas too few repositories make it more difficult to concurrently develop and release independent features.
-In general, a repository should be created for every software component following this definition:
+Both scenarios can be approached with the aid of right tooling and processes, but in general a repository should be created for every software component following this definition:

   *All software and firmware source code handed over to the SKA organisation shall be organised into source code repositories.
 A source code repository is a set of files and metadata, organized in a directory structure.
-It is expected that source code repositories map to individual applications or modules according to the following definition: A component is reusable, replaceable with something else that implements the same API, independently deployable, and encapsulates some coherent set of behaviors and responsibilities of the system.*
+It is expected that source code repositories map to individual applications or modules according to the following definition: A module is reusable, replaceable with something else that implements the same API, independently deployable, and encapsulates some coherent set of behaviors and responsibilities of the system.*

   -- *adapted from 'Continuous Delivery'*